slebok/slebok/terms/higher-order_attribute.md

 # Higher-order attribute

 ## Also known as
-Non-terminal attribute (NTA)
+Nonterminal attribute (NTA)

 ## Definition
 An attribute whose value is a fresh [AST](abstract_syntax_tree.md) subtree.

-Allows new pieces of AST to be derived from the original AST.
-The node containing the higher-order attribute is regarded as the parent of the subtree.
-Is higher-order in that it can itself have attributes.
-In this case its inherited attributes should be defined by its parent node.
-Can be [synthesized](synthesized_attribute.md) or [inherited](inherited_attribute.md).
+Allows new pieces of AST to be derived from the original AST, and extending it.
+The attribute is higher-order in that the new subtree can itself have attributes.
+In this case the inherited attributes of the subtree root should be defined by the node (nonterminal) declaring the higher-order attribute.
+This node acts as the parent of the new subtree.

+The commonly used synonym *nonterminal attribute* indicates that the higher-order attribute is both an attribute and a nonterminal.

 ## Classification
 [attribute grammar](attribute_grammar.md) \> (this term)